Meet the Team

 Founding Principal

-Joshua Baum is the Founding Principal of Hilgard Analytics, a mission-driven real estate and economic development research firm founded in 2020.
-An urban economist by training, they lead a practice rooted in data, equity, and impact — helping public agencies, private organizations, and nonprofits make informed decisions and design long-term strategies that are both analytically sound and socially responsive.
+Joshua Baum is the Founding Principal of Hilgard Analytics, a mission-driven economics and planning research firm established in 2020.
+An urban economist by training, they lead a practice focused on delivering equity-centered insights that help public agencies, private firms, and community organizations make informed, strategic decisions about real estate, development, and economic policy.

-Under Baum’s leadership, Hilgard Analytics has partnered with clients such as the Hollywood Partnership, the Urban Land Institute, and the City of Los Angeles.
-The firm’s work has informed decisions at the California State Legislature, Los Angeles City Council, and LA County Board of Supervisors, and has been featured in outlets including Urbanize LA, The Real Deal, and Westside Current.
+Hilgard’s work has shaped decisions at the California State Legislature, Los Angeles City Council, and LA County Board of Supervisors, and has been featured in the Los Angeles Times, Urbanize LA, The Real Deal, and other major outlets.

-A proud Double Bruin, Baum earned both a Bachelor’s degree in Political Science and a Master of Urban and Regional Planning (MURP) from UCLA.
-Their work sits at the intersection of economics, planning, and social equity — connecting data with community priorities to shape a more inclusive and sustainable future.
+A proud Double Bruin, Baum earned both a B.A. in Political Science and a Master of Urban and Regional Planning (MURP) from UCLA.
+Their work bridges economics, planning, and equity—connecting data with community priorities to help build a more just and resilient future.

 -